pbdevpros/Cpp-image-alignment-2dcamera/README.md

 Conceptually, this is similar to a spirit-level, it will tell the user if an object is tilted to left, right, or up or down.
 An end-view or side-view of the object is needed, where the program will get the 4 corners of the object and output the different between x-plane and the y-plane of each corner.
 With a rectangular object, this means that the left (top and bottom corners) are on the same plane, similar to the the right (top and bottom) and the top corner (left and right), etc.

+### Overview
+At a high-level, the user will use this tool by taking an image with a camera, to create an image file (like a JPEG, or PNG).
+They will then place the file in a folder, and specify the folder in the config.json file of this program.
+By running the program, they will if the object in the image lines up correctly with the camera.
+The degree to which the top and left edges of the object line up with the top and left edges of the camera will be given to the user.

+***In order to validate this***, there is an image included in the ```validationImages/``` folder.
+Follow the build instructions, run the program and check the ```output/``` folder.
+The output image will show the contours and corners of the image.
+See the log file (the path is specified in the config.json) to read the horizontal and vertical anglular alignment.

 ### Requirements
 This project is the Capstone submission for the Udacity nanodegree program, which requires several features:
 * Demonstates an understanding of C++ functions and control structures